Rhubarb-Pests and Preventative Action

-destroying your garden.
-Knowing how to prevent some common problems beforehand can save alot of grief.
+Deter rhubarb-pests like aphids and potato-bugs from destroying your garden with some preventative action.
+Knowing how to fight some of the common problems beforehand can save a lot of grief.

 Slugs can be a problem in areas that are weedy and have poor drainage.